uCiC-app/slate/source/includes/_questions.md

 Parameter | Type | Description
 --------- | ---- | -----------
 lang | String | UTF8 Language Code
-category | String | Category of request, valid categories are ['ucic', 'onboarding'] limit | Unsigned Integer | Maximum number of comments to return offset | Unsigned Integer | Offset in list of commentss to start return from page | Unsigned Integer | Page of comments to return
+category | String | Category of request, valid categories are ['ucic', 'intro2'].
+Default is 'ucic' limit | Unsigned Integer | Maximum number of comments to return offset | Unsigned Integer | Offset in list of comments to start return from page | Unsigned Integer | Page of comments to return